fossasia/wp-rotatingtweets/readme.txt

 `
 into your CSS - changing `123px;` to the width you're aiming at - either via putting `rotatingtweets.css` into `wp-content/uploads` or by editing your own template files.

-= How often does the plug-in call Twitter =
-In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
-The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

 = How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.4.6 =
+= 1.4.7 =
-* Addition of Brazilian Portuguese and extra display format.
+* HTML5 compliance and improved rate-limiting.
 If you are using a version before 0.700, you will need to upgrade to a more recent version for Rotating Tweets to keep accessing Twitter after May 7, 2013.

 == Changelog ==
+= 1.4.7 =
+* HTML5 compliance
+* Improved rate-limiting

 = 1.4.6 =
 * Addition of Brazilian Portuguese translation
 * Addition of new display format 6